piceaTech/node-gitlab-2-github/README.md

 S3 can be used to store attachments from issues.
 If omitted, `has attachment` label will be added to GitHub issue.

+#### useS3

+If this is set to false then the S3 processing will occur but files will not actually be posted to the S3 bucket.

+#### keepLocal

+If this is set to true then, in addition to any S3 processing, the file will also be saved in a local `attachments` directory.

+#### overrideURL and overrideSuffix

+If defined, these variables will rewrite the attachment URL to point at a custom URL, potentially instead of S3.
+For example, this mechanism may allow issue attachments to be hosted in a GitHub repo or other web service.

 #### s3.accessKeyId and s3.secretAccessKey

 AWS [credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) that are used to copy attachments from GitLab into the S3 bucket.